th2-net/th2-conn-email/README.md

 + *reconnectInterval* - Specifies the interval (in milliseconds) at which the receiver will attempt to reconnect to the server if a connection is lost.
 The default value is 1000 milliseconds (1 second).
 + *pollInterval* - Specifies the interval (in milliseconds) at which the receiver will poll the server for new messages.
 The default value is 1000 milliseconds (1 second).
 + *startProcessingAtLeastFrom* - Date from which messages should be processed.
 Format: [yyyy-MM-dd'T'HH:mm:ssZ].
 Can be null. `Z` denotes timezone.
 Valid example: `2023-05-30T12:34:56+0000`.
++ *filters* - List of filters for received message.

+#### Filter
++ *senderFilter* - comma separated list of sender email addresses.
+Only messages with sender(s) from this list will be sent to output pin.

 ### Session configuration
 + *host* - Specifies the hostname or IP address of the server.
 The default value is "localhost".